Car Loan Process: How Does an Auto Loan Work in the Philippines?

 👉 Credit Card

 Using a credit card to buy a car is possible only if your credit limit is high enough to cover the cost.
-On top of that, there are many fees that you may need to cover.
+Some dealers may take a portion of the car’s selling price to be charged to the credit card.

 Pros of Credit Card Payment